Reviewing Viemed Healthcare (VMD) and Its Competitors

 |$96.17 million

-Viemed Healthcare’s competitors have higher revenue and earnings than Viemed Healthcare.
-Viemed Healthcare is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+Viemed Healthcare’s peers have higher revenue and earnings than Viemed Healthcare.
+Viemed Healthcare is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

 Analyst Ratings

-This is a breakdown of recent ratings and target prices for Viemed Healthcare and its competitors, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and recommmendations for Viemed Healthcare and its peers, as provided by MarketBeat.

 |Sell Ratings